1 / 10

 Where it really stretches ahead of its rivals though, is value for money.
 It feels luxurious and well built in the cabin, justifying its premium price, but it's better equipped, cheaper to insure and more efficient than many.
 Combine that with its keen handling, powerful engines and decent practicality, and it's a class-leading effort.

-The X3 is from that modern breed of SUVs that are far more comfortable on the road than anywhere else.
-It has four-wheel drive to help in wintry weather and boost traction on greasy surfaces, but it's no Land Rover.
+The BMW X3 is from that modern breed of SUVs that are far more comfortable on the road than anywhere else.
+It has four-wheel drive to help in wintry weather and boost traction on greasy surfaces, but it's no Land Rover when it comes to climbing every mountain and fording every stream.

 Still, if you want a large and practical family car that's a bit more rugged than an estate when it counts, it's a hard car to fault.
 Passenger and boot space are both generous, and the quality of the cabin speaks for itself.